-For the case of effective dose calculated at each house, the values of the doses from twenty (20) houses together with the overall mean were both below the ICRP reference level of 10 mSvy-1[26].
+For the case of effective dose calculated at each house, the values of the doses from twenty (20) houses together with the overall mean were both below the ICRP reference level of 10 mSv.y-1[26].
 However, two houses (DW17 and DW18) recorded higher values of doses which were above this reference level.
-These readings from the two houses were 27.2 mSvy-1 and 14.6 mSvy-1, respectively.
+These readings from the two houses were 27.2 mSv.y-1 and 14.6 mSvy-1, respectively.

 The results of the excess lifetime cancer risk (ELCR) estimated in seven houses indicated higher values than that of the action level recommended by the U.S. Environmental Protection Agency (EPA).
 According to U.S. EPA, the action level is 1.3% which is due to radon exposure of 148 Bq/m3 [36].
 Also, the overall mean for the ELCR was higher than this U.S.EPA action limit.
 Although fifteen houses had the ELCR values below the action level, that does not eliminate the possibility of lung cancer risk.
 It has been suggested that there is no safe radon level for residential radon since even the radon concentration below the action level of 100 Bq/m3 have found to produce lung cancer [37, 38]